MENU

 Step Tab

-The Step Tab is the Context Pane tab where you will adjust all of the Step-level settings, including Step Triggers, Step background, Step resolution, and more.
+In the Side Pane, the Step Tab is where you can adjust all of the Step-level settings, including Step Triggers, Step background, Step resolution, and more.

 Steps